LBHackney-IT/lbh-social-care-frontend/README.md

 3. Make a copy of `.env.sample` called `.env.local` and complete as per the comments in the file.

-4. Make a copy of `cypress.env.json.sample` called `cypress.env.json` and per the comments in the file.
+4. Make a copy of `cypress.env.json.sample` called `cypress.env.json` and complete as per the comments in the file.

     > ⚠️ Note!
 Remember to remove the commented lines from the file, as they are not valid JSON!